iyzg/iyzg.github.io/_posts/2019-11-24-contest-prep.md

 ## Practice.
 There's no other prep that's as effective as practice.
-A study conducted by a very prestigious resarcher ~~that 100% isn't me~~ found that there's a direct correlation between deliberate practice (post on that [here]({% post_url 2019-11-10-the-start%}) c;) and rating.
+A study conducted by a very prestigious researcher ~~that 100% isn't me~~ found that there's a direct correlation between deliberate practice (post on that [here]({% post_url 2019-11-10-the-start%}) c;) and rating.
 To prove that claim, I've included a very real, accurate graph to illustrate the relationship.